Paul has been passionate about preparing, making, and eating desserts for over 30 years. Born in the UK, he now lives in

 The Three Main Types of Ice Cream Makers

-Those of you who are familiar with ice cream making will know there are three main types of ice cream maker.
+Those familiar with ice cream making will know there are three main types of ice cream maker.
 Having owned a variety of makers in the past, I want to emphasize that it is important to get the type of maker that is right for your needs.

 - Ice and salt